Scientific Name: Nicotiana alata

 Key ID Features:

-Plants spindly-looking, open and airy, mostly 1-1.2m tall by mid-summer; leaves large with winged petioles - basal leaves spatulate, up to 30cm long and stem leaves ovate, up to 20cm long, sessile; florets salverform - tubes 7-9cm long and petal lobes 1.5-2cm long (open at night to release jasmine-like scent).
+Plants spindly-looking, open and airy, most 1-1.2m tall by mid-summer; leaves large with winged petioles - basal leaves spatulate, 15-30cm long x 5-15cm wide, stem leaves ovate, 8-15cm long x 2-8cm wide, sessile; flowers salverform, tubes 7-9cm long, petal lobes 1.5-2cm long, open at night to release jasmine-like scent.